Bidding combinatorial games: Do all feasible outcomes appear?

 Another feasible outcome that does not appear in Table~\ref{tab:1} is LRRLRR.
-A game of day 3 has this outcome. \begin{example} We have that $o_2(\cg{*}{\;\down})=\L\R\R\L\R\R$.
+Again, a game of day 3 has this outcome, namely $o_2(\cg{*}{\;\down})=\L\R\R\L\R\R$.
 That is, Left wins if and only if she has budget $p=2$, with or without the marker.
 With budget $2$, she starts by bidding $0$, and wins the marker.
 Right has to move to down.
 Now Left has $\hat 2$, and wins the next two bids to win the game.
 If Left starts with budget $\hat 2$, then she wins two bids, moving to $*$ and then $0$.
 Right wins any other game.
-For example with budget $1$, he begins by bidding 0\, and gets either the marker or another dollar.
+When Right has budget $1$, he begins by bidding 0\, and gets either the marker or another dollar.
 Thus he wins after Left's move to $*$.
 If he starts with $\hat 1$, then he begins by bidding 0.
 If Left bids 0, he plays to $(\down\, , \hat 1\,)$.
-Left cannot afford to lose the first move, and so she bids $1$.
+Now Right will again bid 0 and take the game to either $(*,1)$ or $(*, 0)$ or $(*, \hat{0})$, where he is the dominating player and wins using Theorem~\ref{thm:strongdicot}.
+Thus Left cannot afford to lose the first move, and so she bids $1$.
 Right gets all budget and wins from $(*,0)$.
-The other cases follow by monotonicity. \end{example}
+The other cases follow by monotonicity.

 Together with the games in Table~\ref{tab:1} and conjugate forms, we have now found games for all outcomes with $\tb=2$.
-Below, in Table~\ref{tab:2}, we will find game forms for all budget partitions with $\tb = 3$, and in Figure~\ref{fig:twotrees} we display two game trees from this table.
-Greater total budgets offer more challenges, but in Theorem~\ref{thm:main} we will provide a general construction.
+Below, in Table~\ref{tab:2}, we will find game forms for all budget partitions with $\tb = 3$.
+Greater total budgets offer more challenges; however, in Theorem~\ref{thm:main} we will provide a general construction.
+But before that we will define two key tools of our game construction: {\em short form feasible outcome} (Definition~\ref{def:shortform}) and {\em terminating Left budget pair} (Definition~\ref{def:TLBP}).

-To this pursuit, we introduce a {\em short form}, $(a,b)$, for a feasible outcome.
-Here $\tb+1\ge a\ge 0$ and $\tb+1 \ge b\ge 0$ is the smallest Left budget for which she wins, when Left has the marker and does not have the marker respectively.
-Hence, by Theorem~\ref{thm:markerworth},
+\begin{defi}[Short Form Feasible Outcome] The short form of a feasible outcome is $(a,b)\in \mathcal{O}$.\footnote{Technically, the short form is a function from words to pairs of nonnegative integers.
+In practice, henceforth we will only use the short form of a feasible outcome.} Here $0\le a\le \tb+1$ and $0\le b\le \tb+1$ is the smallest Left budget for which she wins, when Left has the marker and does not have the marker respectively. \end{defi}